By Kim Davies

 SMOKE is the story of an encounter between two young people at a BDSM sex party in New York - told entirely in real-time.
 Julie, a privileged college student keen to break out of her cotton-wool bubble meets John, a failing artist working round-the-clock as an assistant to one of America's most high-profile photographers.

-SMOKE is a hyper-modern adaptation of August Strindberg's classic play Miss Julie, set at a BDSM sex party in New York.
+SMOKE is a modern adaptation of August Strindberg's classic play Miss Julie, set at a BDSM sex party in New York.

 The piece interrogates consent and challenges our pre-conceptions and prejudices surrounding 'kink' and the historically misunderstood BDSM community.